UweR70/Blink-XT2/README.md

 This app is capable of
 <ul>
   <li>
-    download all videos and thumbnails from each camera of all networks.
+    downloading all videos and thumbnails from each camera of all networks.
   </li>
   <li>
     deleting all downloaded videos on Blinks server on user request.